About Us

 • Cultivate an environment where all RNA researchers are treated fairly and respectfully.

-Chair: Dr. Eric Jan
+Chair: Dr. Marc Fabian

 Education